-- We affirmed our 'AAA' long-term and 'A-1+' short-term local and foreign currency sovereign credit ratings.
+- We affirmed our 'AAA' long-term and 'A-1+' short-term local and foreign currency sovereign credit ratings on Australia.

-- The stable outlook on the long-term rating reflects our expectation that fiscal and external metrics will remain steady over the next two years.
+- The stable outlook on the long-term rating reflects our expectation that fiscal metrics will remain steady over the next two years.

-The stable outlook reflects our expectation that the general government fiscal deficit will narrow over the next two years.
-We expect the budget to improve because of steady revenue growth, high commodity prices, and expenditure restraint.
-In our view, Australia's external accounts will likely be stronger than in the past.
+The stable outlook reflects our expectation that the general government deficit and net debt will remain modest over the next two years.
+Despite the current account balance softening, Australia's external accounts will likely remain stronger than in the past.

 Supporting our ratings are Australia's strong institutions, which are conducive to swift and decisive policy making, credible monetary policy, and a floating exchange-rate regime.
-These strengths ensured Australia's economy, while exposed to commodity demand cycles and vulnerable to international capital flows, remained resilient throughout the COVID-19 pandemic.
+These strengths ensured Australia's economy, while exposed to commodity demand cycles and vulnerable to international capital flows, remained resilient throughout the pandemic and previous global economic crises.

 Institutional and economic profile: A high-income, diversified and resilient economy, and strong institutions, are key credit strengths

-The return of migration will ease labor shortages and boost demand within the economy.
 Net migration has returned strongly after turning negative for the first time since 1946.
-We forecast population growth to be between 1.2% and 1.6% per year from 2023 to 2026 as the government increases its migration intake.
+We forecast population growth at about 2% in fiscal 2023 as net overseas migration increases following the reopening of borders.
 Travel restrictions limited migration throughout the pandemic with population growth falling to just 0.1% in 2021.
-Migration contributed about 60% of Australia's 1.6% annual population growth between 2005 and 2020.
-Australia's economy remains structurally wealthy and diversified, with a high GDP per capita of about US$63,000 in fiscal 2023.
+Migration contributed about 60% of Australia's 1.6% annual population growth between fiscals 2005 and 2020.
+Australia's economy remains structurally wealthy and diversified, with a high GDP per capita of about US$64,000 in fiscal 2023.

-Australia's high level of wealth derives from strong institutional settings and policy making as well as decades of economic reform, which have facilitated the country's flexible labor and product markets.
+Australia has a high level of wealth due to its strong institutional settings and policy making as well as decades of economic reform, which have facilitated the country's flexible labor and product markets.
 Successive Australian governments have demonstrated a willingness to implement reforms to sustain economic growth and public finances, and have a strong track record of managing past economic and financial crises.
-We expect the new center-left government elected in May 2022 to continue these themes.
-There is strong bipartisan agreement in Parliament during economic and financial crises.
+There has been strong bipartisan agreement in Parliament during previous economic and financial crises.
 Institutions are stable and provide checks and balances to power, there is strong respect for the rule of law, and a free flow of information and open public debate of policy issues.

-Flexibility and performance profile: Elevated commodity prices are bolstering Australia's public finances and improving its external accounts
+Flexibility and performance profile: Elevated commodity prices and high inflation bolstering Australia's public finances

-- Australia's fiscal accounts continue to improve with the general government deficit falling below 2% of GDP in 2024, and net general government debt of about 30% of GDP.
+- Sound fiscal metrics with the general government deficit averaging 1.4% in fiscals 2025 and 2026, and net general government debt remaining less than 30% of GDP.